Corionis/ELS/artifacts/document/ideas.md

 # Next Synch

+## Media
  * Mark all not-so-good movies with fubar, or whatever
- * Should this be called volmunger?
-I look for mong, mung and a few others on google and did not find any fits x put flushes
- * Add a find dups in collection
- * deal with SRTs
+ * Deal with SRTs
- * Go over how to handle Dir cuts See Underworld
+ * Go over how to handle Director cuts See Underworld
  * Fix Avatar & its extended edition
- * Add libname array to something so you only use certain libs
- * Should we rename "Documentary Movies" to ...Movie
- * Fix Library Name issue.
-The dirs names should not have to match the library or group name. x Go though Documentary libraries and verify all have been changed
+ * Should we rename "Documentary Movies" to ...Movie x Go though Documentary libraries and verify all have been changed

+## Code
+ * Rename GitHub project to VolMunger x Add log flushes
+ * Add library name option so only certain libraries are processed
+ * Add a find dupes in collection
  * Add option to overwrite output files
+ * Fix library name issue.
+The directories should not have to match the library or group name.
  * Avoid cascading errors if all targets are full
+ * For .volmunger actions:
- * For VolMunger actions add a transcode option for high-resource-demand items, e.g. Bring It On
+   - transcode option for high resource demand items, e.g. Bring It On, Sons of Anarchy

 # Ideas